- Friday's jobs report could ease US recession fears. Or not. Updated: Feb-05-16 3:46 am

 WASHINGTON - Factory activity in the world's two biggest economies - the United States and China - slowed in January, a discouraging trend for the global economy.

 - Global slump, high dollar drag US durable goods in December Updated: Jan-28-16 10:18 am

-WASHINGTON - Orders to U.S. factories for long-lasting manufactured goods rose in February by the most in three months, but a key category that reflects business investment fell sharply.
-This category fell 1.3 percent, the second setback in three months.
+WASHINGTON - Orders to U.S. factories for long-lasting manufactured goods tumbled in December, with a key category that tracks business investment plans falling for a second straight month.